Find out about our trial of smart meters across WA.

 We detected a significant leak on an unoccupied Kalgoorlie property, saving the owner around $21,000.

 The leak was repaired in 5 days and the loss of water was limited to 170 kL.
 Without a smart meter the leak wouldn't have been detected until we next visited the property to read the water meter.
 This would have resulted in the loss of enough water to fill an Olympic sized swimming pool over 1.5 times.

 Track your water use online

-If you have a smart meter installed at your property, and are part of the AMI network, you can view your hourly water use in My Water.
+If you have a smart meter installed at your property and are part of the AMI network, you can find out if you have internal leaks and when you use the most water by viewing your hourly water use in My Water.

 If you haven't signed up to My Water already, why not get started today!
-All you need is your Electronic Reference Number (ERN) which is displayed at the bottom of your water bill.
+All you need is your Electronic Reference Number (ERN) which you can find at the bottom of your water bill.

 Sign up to My Water now